-How to clean bathroom tiles with baking soda, vinegar, lemon and more
+How to clean tiles around the home with baking soda, vinegar, lemon and more

 (Image credit: Chris Snook © Future)

-Knowing how to clean bathroom tiles – whether wall tiles or floor tiles – is a must if you want your home to gleam.
-Because it goes without saying that if you know how to clean a bathroom like a pro but can't quite bring your tiles up to scratch, then they are going to let the side down.
+Knowing how to clean tiles — whether wall tiles or floor tiles — is a must if you want your home to gleam.

-Do not panic as in this guide, we tell you how to go about cleaning tiles with baking soda, vinegar, lemons and more, so that your space always looks super fresh and clean without you having to put in too much effort either...
+In this guide, our professional cleaners will tell you how to go about cleaning tiles around your home with baking soda, vinegar, lemons and more, so your space always looks super fresh and clean without too much elbow grease.

-Before you clean tiles, it's important to check what type of tile you're cleaning to make sure you won't cause any damage.
+Before you clean tiles, it's important to check what type of tile you're cleaning to be sure you won't cause any damage.

 How to clean tiles